 With that said and clarity about which stocks are to be considered under which market cap category, let’s have a brief look at what are Large-Cap, Mid-Cap, and Small-Cap Funds:

 - Large Cap Funds need to put a minimum of 80% in equity & equity related instruments of Large-Cap companies.
-That is, these funds are open-ended equity schemes investing predominantly in large-cap stocks
+That is, these funds are open-ended equity schemes investing predominantly in large-cap stocks.
+(Read more about Large Cap funds and where these invest?)

 - Mid Cap Funds need to put a minimum of 65% in equity & equity related instruments of Mid-Cap companies.
 That is, these funds are open-ended equity schemes predominantly investing in mid-cap stocks.